Following Questions have been asked in GATE 2011 exam.

 Following will be contents of temporary table T

 Following will be the result of natural join of above two tables.
 The key thing to note is that the natural join happens on column name with same name which is Bank_Manager in the above example.
-“Sunderjan” appears two times in Bank_Manager column, so their will be four entries with Bank_Manager as “Sunderjan”.
+“Sunderajan” appears two times in Bank_Manager column, so their will be four entries with Bank_Manager as “Sunderajan”.

 Borrower Bank_Manager Load_Amount ------------------------------------ Ramesh Sunderajan 10000.00 Ramesh Sunderajan 7000.00 Suresh Ramgopal 5000.00 Mahesh Sunderajan 10000.00 Mahesh Sunderajan 7000.00

 4) Consider a database table T containing two columns X and Y each of type integer.
 After the creation of the table, one record (X=1, Y=1) is inserted in the table.